 The International Ocean Film Festival, formerly the San Francisco Ocean Film Festival, is a film festival held in San Francisco, USA, that features films about marine life, the ocean, coastal cultures, and conservation.

-- Course Level: The scholarship is open to middle school and high school students (grades 6 through 12).
+- Course Level: The grant is open to middle school and high school students (grades 6 through 12).